LucHeuff/sql-autoloader/README.md

 `credentials`: a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) to a running PostgreSQL server\

 The `PostgresCursor.cursor` property exposes the `psycopg.Cursor` used internally for manual use.
 See the [psycopg documentation on Cursors](https://www.psycopg.org/psycopg3/docs/api/cursors.html) for more information.
-> Note: the `PostgresConnector` assumes that the cursor will be closed once the context manager exits.
+> ⚠️ `PostgresConnector` assumes that the cursor will be closed once the context manager exits.
 Closing the cursor prematurely will cause issues.

 ## Troubleshooting
 Since the `load()` operation has a lot of moving parts, troubleshooting can be difficult.